radiukpavlo/python-programming/06_Lesson_Tuples/lesson-06_tuples.md

 del fruits
 ```

 🌕 You are so brave, you made it to this far.
-You have just completed lesson 6 challenges and you are 6 steps a head in to your way to greatness.
+You have just completed lesson 6 and you are 6 steps a head in to your way to greatness.
 Now do some exercises for your brain and for your muscle.

 ## 💻 Exercises: Lesson 6